It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 Never attempt to work on a piece of machinery that is too small to be held safely.

-Instead, ensure that your operations are carried out with your own guard in place or properly adjusted.
+Instead, ensure that your operations are carried out with your guard in place or adequately adjusted.

-If you require a small, shaped component, start with a huge workpiece and cut off the section you need.
+If you require a small, shaped component, start with a colossal workpiece and cut off the section you need.

 Would you please not use the tool without the guards that come with it?
-I can’t overemphasize the importance of this basic truth.
+I can’t overemphasize the importance of this fundamental truth.

 Why would someone modify a tool to the extent of removing the guard?
-This blows my mind!
+It blows my mind!

 Take, for instance, this tool depicted in the picture above.
 The front of the guard has a rod that works as an anti-kickback device, which is required for ripping operations.

 Make sure you don’t remove it; instead, leave it installed.
-This is particularly important if you’re performing crosscutting operations.
+Again, it is imperative if you’re performing crosscutting operations.

 However, make sure the swiveling fingers at the rod’s end are above the workpiece.